-A trailblazer and a self-confessed “political junkie” who has never shied away from pushing boundaries, she first rose to mainstream prominence in 1986 when she released the song ‘Kua Makona’ (written by Dalvanius Prime & Ngamaru Raerino), blending the traditional with the contemporary.
+A trailblazer and self-confessed “political junkie” who has never shied away from pushing boundaries, she first rose to mainstream prominence in 1986 when she released the song ‘Kua Makona’ (written by Dalvanius Prime & Ngamaru Raerino), blending the traditional with the contemporary.

 It’s a reputation only strengthened by countless accolades and awards, including in 2004, when Moana Maniapoto was appointed a Member of the New Zealand Order of Merit.
-In 2005 she was made a Life Time Recipient of the Tohu Mahi Hou a Te Waka Toi Award acknowledging her leadership and contribution to Maori art.
-She is a NZ Arts Foundation Arts Laureate, and a Toi Iho recognized artist.
-In 2008, she received a Music Industry Award at the Maori Waiata Awards for her positive contribution to Maori Music.
+In 2005 she was made a Lifetime Recipient of the Tohu Mahi Hou a Te Waka Toi Award acknowledging her leadership and contribution to Māori art.
+She is an NZ Arts Foundation Arts Laureate, and a Toi Iho-recognised artist.
+In 2008, she received a Music Industry Award at the Māori Waiata Awards for her positive contribution to Māori Music.

 Moana Maniapoto continues to make music and perform in every corner of the globe.
 Her fifth album RIMA, produced by electronica whizz Paddy Free, was a finalist at all three major music awards in 2015 and named a Top of the World Album (Songlines UK).

-“Her achievements, which continue today, as an award winning writer, artist, film-maker, band member and activist, are many and varied – but the unifying strand that runs through all of them is music,” says Hall of Fame Trustee Anthony Healey.
-“She has shown people here that music is a language to unify, educate, advocate, understand, inspire, comfort and forgive – and she has taken that message around the world, leading the way for artists everywhere, encouraging and empowering them to do the same”.
+“Her achievements, which continue today, as an award-winning writer, artist, filmmaker, band member and activist are many and varied – but the unifying strand that runs through all of them is music,” says Hall of Fame Trustee Anthony Healey.
+“She has shown people here that music is a language to unify, educate, advocate, understand, inspire, comfort and forgive – and she has taken that message around the world, leading the way for artists everywhere, encouraging and empowering them to do the same.”